-At the end of the quarter, the SE Gobe oil field was producing at an average rate of approximately 8000 barrels of oil per day (Cue share approximately 260 barrels of oil per day).
-Cue's oil production revenue received during the quarter from the SE Gobe oil field was A\$1,942,771 and equated to 24,184 barrels.
+At the end of the quarter, the SE Gobe oil field was producing at an average rate of approximately 7900 barrels of oil per day (Cue share approximately 260 barrels of oil per day).
+Cue's oil production revenue received during the quarter from the SE Gobe oil field was A\$1.8 million and equated to 21,786 barrels.
 Cue did not have any hedging arrangements in place during the quarter.

-During the quarter construction began on a drilling pad for further SE Gobe development wells.
-It is expected that the pad will be finished in mid December 2005 to be followed by the drilling of a SEG-12 well and up to three further wells, depending on drilling results.
+During the quarter, construction of a drilling pad for further SE Gobe production wells was completed and rig move to the pad began.
+It is expected that the SEG -12 well will begin drilling in late January 2006.